 3/4 cup extra virgin olive oil

-- Chop the vegetables: Chop the tomatoes, cucumber, and bell pepper into bite-sized pieces.
+Chop the vegetables: Strain the tomatoes, chop cucumber and bell peppers into bite-sized pieces.
 Slice the onion into thin slices.

 This salad is best eaten the day it's made.